tdsmale/tdsmale.github.io/Jungian.md

 - Trivializing: Canon.
 Trivializes the observance of a mutually-legislated understanding.

 ##### Parental
 - Constructive: Expenditure.
-Finds it constructive to adopt aggressive self-interest.
+Finds it constructive to adopt Forceful self-interest.
 - Repressed: Hospitality.
 Represses the promotion of a mutually welcoming atmosphere.

 ##### Childish